Chargent/Trains-Customers-Satisfaction-Machine-Learning-Project/README.md

 ## Introduction🚂

-Our project aims at augmenting the prediction of customer satisfaction for the train company by integrating machine learinig and data science techniques with customer service insights.
+Our project aims at augmenting the prediction of customer satisfaction for the train company by integrating machine learning and data science techniques with customer service insights.
 Our project dives into the "trains.csv" dataset, which encompasses a variety of variables including demographic details, travel information, and service ratings.
 The primary objective is to deduce customer satisfaction levels indirectly through analysis of the data, as opposed to relying solely on direct customer feedback, to effectively target users with promotions and making the retention higher.

 In the initial phase, we conducted an exploratory data analysis (EDA) to unearth trends and interconnections within the data.
-To prepare the dataset for effective machine learning modeling, we undertook several preprocessing steps such as filling in missing values, converting categorical data into a usable format, and eliminating data outliers.
+To prepare the dataset for effective machine learning modeling, we undertook several preprocessing steps such as treating missing values, converting categorical data into a usable format, and eliminating data outliers.

 Our aim was to construct machine learning models that could accurately categorize customers into "satisfied" or "unsatisfied" groups, to grasp the nuanced factors influencing customer satisfaction.
 This was achieved through a combination of data preprocessing, analysis, and the application of machine learning techniques.